Pattie Maes

-Pattie Maes (born 1961) is a Belgian scientist.
+Patricia "Pattie" Maes (born 1961) is a Belgian scientist.
 She is a professor in MIT's program in Media Arts and Sciences.
 She founded and directed the MIT Media Lab's Fluid Interfaces Group.
 Previously, she founded and ran the Software Agents group.
 She served for several years as both the head and associate head of the Media Lab's academic program.
 Prior to joining the Media Lab, Maes was a visiting professor and a research scientist at the MIT Artificial Intelligence Lab.

+Education and career

+Maes was born in Brussels, Belgium.
 She holds bachelor's degree in computer science and PhD degree in AI from the Vrije Universiteit Brussel in Belgium.
 She did post-graduate work at MIT under Rodney Brooks and Marvin Minsky.

 Maes launched the Software Agents Group at the Lab in 1991.
 One of the main projects from the group was the Helpful Online Music Recommendations (HOMR), later renamed “Ringo” in 1994.
 Users would rate a random sampling of music artists on a scale from 1 to 7.
 This creates a user profile.
 The system would look for similar users preference profiles, and email recommendations to the users of what the users might also enjoy.
 This was an early example of collaborative filtering recommender system.
 It led to Firefly, the first commercial music recommendation website, launched in 1995-10.
 It was launched from the Lab, since the existing companies doubted that collaborative filtering was commercially viable.
 It was an early example of social media.